-FERC has issued a preliminary environmental approval of two related pipeline projects -- Southern Natural Gas' Cypress Pipeline -- which will handle increased deliveries of regasified liquefied natural gas (LNG) supplies from a proposed expansion of Southern's Elba Island LNG terminal in Georgia -- and Florida Gas Transmission's (FGT) expansion project to be built downstream of an interconnect with Cypress Pipeline so regasified LNG can reach Florida.
+FERC on Friday issued a preliminary environmental approval of two related pipeline projects — Southern Natural Gas’ Cypress Pipeline — which will handle increased deliveries of regasified liquefied natural gas (LNG) supplies from a proposed expansion of Southern’s Elba Island LNG terminal in Georgia — and Florida Gas Transmission’s (FGT) expansion project to be built downstream of an interconnect with Cypress Pipeline so regasified LNG can reach Florida.

 “We have determined that construction and operation of the Cypress Pipeline and FGT expansion projects would result in limited adverse environmental impacts based on information provided by Southern and FGT and further developed from data requests [and] field investigations,” FERC staff said in the draft environmental impact statement (DEIS) on the two companion projects [CP05-388, CP06-1].

 The Cypress Pipeline project would open a direct corridor for deliveries of regasified LNG from the Elba Island terminal in Georgia to the flourishing northern Florida market.
 The FGT expansion would make it possible for FGT to accept 160 MMcf/d of gas from the Cypress Pipeline for delivery to Progress Energy Florida Inc.’s gas-fueled Hines Energy Complex in Polk County, FL.